Despite the impact that credit scores can have, many people misunderstand what they are and how they are calculated.

 Plenty of credit card companies offer free FICO scores to customers nowadays.
 Some even offer free scores to non-customers.
 You can also purchase them at FICO’s website, MyFICO.
 Your VantageScore can be purchased from the VantageScore’s website.

-Keep in mind that some credit cards and banks provide credit monitoring, but these scores may not be your FICO or VantageScore – be sure to verify what kind of score you are getting before you pay for it.
+Keep in mind that some credit cards and banks provide credit monitoring.
+However, these credit scores may not be your FICO or VantageScore.
+Be sure to verify what kind of score you are getting before you pay for it.

 The only other way to get your score is to apply for a credit card or loan.
 In your acceptance (or denial) letter, you will generally receive your credit score and how it factored into the decision to approve or deny your credit.